G00378925/caladium/README.md

 #### Using Docker
-Instead of having to setup an environment manually, you can use the supplied Dockerfile to setup a reproductable environment, replace the `0.0.0.0:5984` in the commands below like above.
+Instead of having to setup an environment manually, you can use the supplied Dockerfile to setup a reproducible environment, replace the `0.0.0.0:5984` in the commands below like above.

 Make sure you have Docker installed on your system, and type the following into your terminal.